dmbarbour/wikilon/docs/AwelonLang.md

 TLDR: spreadsheets at scale with bots at border

 I want control over my computation environment.
 Given the opportunity, I would curate my sources, copy databases for personal use and archival, own my data processing algorithms, freely replay and trace computations to their sources to support comprehension, extend and customize my environment with new data or data processing, and selectively share my extensions and customizations with my community.
-To achieve this control, I would marginalize use of black-box services, remote databases, and walled-garden GUI applications.

 Other people also want to control my computation environment: to push advertising and propaganda, to manage and sell my private data, to hide the algorithms behind obfuscation and EULAs, to restrict unpurchased extension, to cultivate a dependency upon a corporate provider.
 There are several economic and political incentives that pull holistic software architecture design in a direction that marginalizes user control.
 But that isn't the direction I want to go, at least not as the default experience.